Violent splinter group mars peace deal with Pakistan Taliban

 It is telling that militants whose ultimate dream was to fight India have now declared war on Pakistan.
 The nuclear armed rivals don't often share a common enemy when it comes to Islamist militants.

-Critics say Pakistan is paying the price for its intelligence agencies' past and present policies of patronising militant groups to fight proxy wars in neighbouring India and Afghanistan.
+Critics say Pakistan is paying the price for its intelligence agencies' past and present policies of patronising militant groups to fight proxy wars in neighboring India and Afghanistan.

 Over the past decade, increasing numbers of Pakistani militants, angered by the presence of U.S. forces in Afghanistan and enthralled by al Qaeda's anti-Western world view, have turned against a government and military that compromised by allying with the United States.